 Eight generations of the Castor family have lived in Fairport; three generations at 182 West Church Street.
 The family was very active in and held many leadership positions in the First Congregational Church.
 Richard Castor was a Village Trustee from 1964 to 1968.
-He worked tirelessly as a Democrat to keep the two-party system alive in Fairport in the 1950, 60's and 70's.
+He worked tirelessly as a Democrat to keep the two-party system alive in Fairport in the 1950s, 1960s and 1970s.
 He was part of the first tree planning committee.
 He patented several machines to produce non-woven material used in disposable diapers and scrubbies.
-1n 1969, he formed his own company, Cast Fabrics, Inc. to develop a fabric-casting machine unique to the industry.
+In 1969, he formed his own company, Cast Fabrics, Inc., to develop a fabric-casting machine unique to the industry.
 For many years he was an internationally known consultant to the non-woven textile industry.

 Matson and Ruth Ewell